temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 However, Workflow Executions intended to run indefinitely should be written with some care.
 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.
-There is a hard limit of 50,000 Events in a Workflow Execution Event History, as well as a hard limit of 50 MB in terms of size.
-The Temporal Cluster logs a warning at every 10,000 Events.
+The Temporal Cluster logs a warning after 10K (10,240) Events and periodically logs additional warnings as new Events are added.
-When the Event History reaches 50,000 Events or the size limit of 50 MB, the Workflow Execution is forcefully terminated.
+If the Event History exceeds 50K (51,200) Events, the Workflow Execution is terminated.

 To prevent _runaway_ Workflow Executions, you can use the Workflow Execution Timeout, the Workflow Run Timeout, or both.
 A Workflow Execution Timeout can be used to limit the duration of Workflow Execution Chain, and a Workflow Run Timeout can be used to limit the duration an individual Workflow Execution (Run).